Yanhaoxi/lotus_zju/docs/source/alias/allocaa.rst

 In most cases you do not run it directly; instead you enable it in the pass pipeline (e.g., through the Lotus AA driver or Clam configuration).

+AllocAA is integrated as LLVM ModulePass for basic alias queries.